Brown Rice Protein - 3 Things You Didn’t Know

 3 Things You Didn't Know About Brown Rice Protein

-1 – Brown Rice Protein has been shown to perform as well as Whey Protein.
+1 - Brown Rice Protein vs. Whey

 In an 8 week long study, researchers at the University of Tampa found that when athletes were given rice protein post-resistance exercise there was an increase in lean body mass, decrease in fat-mass, increase in skeletal muscle growth, as well as enhanced power and strength in ways that were comparable to the results generated by whey protein usage.

 While some studies, including this one, have noted that though the effects of rice protein are comparable to those of whey protein, they have also noted the tendency of rice-induced results to be every so slightly less than whey-induced results when the protein isolates are delivered in low doses.
 These findings are usually out weighed by the fact that these same studies have also found that, when given in larger or maximum doses, the effects of the two protein types are once again comparable if not equal.